-Five tips for a trip to Tofino in the spring
+Five tips for a trip to Tofino on Vancouver Island in spring

-Very few people plan a trip in spring Vancouver Island – unless you want to see the wild storms for which the Pacific Rim, the island's rugged west coast in western Canada, is so famous.
-That was also the reason why we went to Tofino in March a few years ago.
-We hoped to experience the elements unleashed up close on the island's long sandy beaches.
-We wanted to experience big waves, wild winds and pounding surf breaking on the rocks off the coast between Tofino and Ucluelet.
-Only – that wasn’t the case!
+Very few people plan a trip in spring Vancouver Island – unless they want to see the wild storms.
+That's what the Pacific Rim, the rugged west coast of the island in western Canada, is famous for.
+That was also the reason why we went to Tofino on Vancouver Island in March.
+We hoped to experience the unleashed elements up close on the island's long sandy beaches.
+We wanted to experience high waves, wild winds, and roaring surf.
+These crash against the rocks off the coast between Tofino and Ucluelet.
+Only – that wasn't the case!
 No sign of storms!
-During our entire stay, which lasted almost a week.
+During our entire stay, which lasted just under a week.

-The only snow we saw on our journey through Vancouver Island lay on the pass we passed on our way to Tofino.
-On the coast itself, we only saw the snow-capped peaks of the mountains that make up the backbone of the island.
-Instead, we had temperatures of over twenty degrees Celsius daily, bright sunshine, and a mild climate that looked more like spring than the stormy winter we'd expected.
-But there was enough we could do and what made this trip an unforgettable experience.
-Maybe these five tips will get you going to Canada's West Coast in spring, be it for stormwatching or to have the Pacific Rim National Park and its surroundings all to yourself.
+The only snow we saw on our trip through Vancouver Island was on the pass.
+We passed it on the way to Tofino.
+On the coast itself, we only saw the snow-capped peaks of the mountains that form the island's backbone.
+Instead, we experienced daily temperatures above twenty degrees Celsius and bright sunshine.
+It was a mild climate that felt more like spring.
+The stormy winter we had expected didn't materialize.
+But there was plenty to do, which made this trip an unforgettable experience.
+Perhaps these five tips will entice you to travel to Canada's west coast in spring.
+Be it for storm watching or to have Pacific Rim National Park and its surroundings almost entirely to yourself.

 -